langaliya-hitarth/shopify-app-template-node-react-ts/.github/README.md

 ### Application Storage

-This template uses [SQLite](https://www.sqlite.org/index.html) to store session data.
-The database is a file called `database.sqlite` which is automatically created in the root.
-This use of SQLite works in production if your app runs as a single instance.
+This template uses [MySQL](https://www.mysql.com/) to store session data, with [Prisma](https://www.prisma.io/) as the ORM to manage database interactions efficiently.

-The database that works best for you depends on the data your app needs and how it is queried.
-You can run your database of choice on a server yourself or host it with a SaaS company.
-Here’s a short list of databases providers that provide a free tier to get started:                                                                                                 |
+The choice of database depends on your app's data requirements and query patterns.
+You can either host your database on your own server or use a SaaS provider for managed hosting.

-To use any other form of storage, you need to change your session storage configuration.
-To help, here’s a list of [SessionStorage adapter packages](https://github.com/Shopify/shopify-api-js/blob/main/packages/shopify-api/docs/guides/session-storage.md).
+If you'd prefer to use a different form of storage for session data, you’ll need to update the session storage configuration accordingly.
+For guidance, refer to the list of available [SessionStorage adapter packages](https://github.com/Shopify/shopify-api-js/blob/main/packages/shopify-api/docs/guides/session-storage.md).

 ### Build

-The requires the configurations to set properly, which you can find on the page for your app in your partners dashboard.
-Paste your app’s configurations in the .env file for the app to build properly.
+Proper configuration is required to build and run the app.
+You can find the necessary configurations on your app's page in the Shopify Partners Dashboard.

+Copy and paste your app's configurations into the .env file to ensure the app functions correctly.

 ## Developer resources